Woodlawn High School (Maryland)

-Woodlawn High School (WHS) is a four-year public high school in Baltimore County, Maryland, United States.
+Woodlawn High School (WHS) is a four-year public high school in Woodlawn, Baltimore County, Maryland, United States.
 The school opened in the fall of 1961.
 Prior to that, students in the area attended Catonsville, Milford Mill, or Franklin High Schools.
 In the fall of 2017, Woodlawn offered an Early College Program to help students prepare for university education.

 There are over 40 various extracurriculars, sports, programs, and activities for students.

 Location

 Woodlawn High School sits on 55 acre in western Baltimore County.
 The main building, which was built in 1961, is roughly 195000 sqft in size.
 The school is located just east of the Baltimore Beltway and north of Maryland Route 122, Security Boulevard.

 Woodlawn High School's district borders the districts of Pikesville High School, Randallstown High School, Milford Mill High School, and Catonsville High School in Baltimore County.

 Academics

 Woodlawn High school received a 37.8 out of a possible 100 points (37%) on the 2018–2019 Maryland State Department of Education Report Card and received a 2 out of 5-star rating, ranking in the 11th percentile among all Maryland schools.